latompa/eligible-ruby/README.md

 ```ruby
 claims = Eligible::Claim.all # returns status information for all claims that have been submitted with the API key
 ```

+### Retrieve Payment

+params = {
+  :reference_id => "12345"
+}

+payment = Eligible::Payment.get(params) # returns information about the claim with the given reference id.

+### Retrieve all Payment objects

+payments = Eligible::Payment.all # returns claim information for all claims that have been submitted with the API key payments[:statuses]

 ### Retrieve individual Claim object/acknowledgment